dharshx/Dino-landscape-css/README.md

 - **Smooth Animation**: The animations are implemented using CSS keyframes and transitions, providing a smooth and realistic movement for the dinosaur and other elements.
 - **Responsive Design**: The game is designed to adapt to different screen sizes, ensuring an optimal viewing experience on both desktop and mobile devices.

-## Live Demo 🚀
-You can check out a live demo of the game [here](https://github.io/dino-animation-css), where you can see the animated landscape in action.
-Feel free to explore and enjoy the captivating visuals!

 ## Installation ⚙️
 To run the code locally, follow these steps: